Chefs Notes

 Drain the potatoes, and let them sit in the colander for about three minutes before mashing them.
 Rather than a masher, I use a food mill to process the potatoes.
 A food mill forces the potatoes through tiny holes, making sure there are no lumps and leaving you with very smooth potatoes.
 If you do use a potato masher to process the potatoes, get them as lump-free as possible.

 The haddock can be cooked in a few different ways.
-You can bake it at 350°f for about twenty minutes.
-You can poach it in water or milk, or you can steam the fish for four to five minutes.
+You can bake it at 350 degrees F for about twenty minutes, poach it in water or milk, or steam the fish for four to five minutes.
 As you can see in the pictures below, to cook my haddock, I steamed it.
 Once the haddock is cooked, set it aside to cool slightly.

 Forming the Fishcakes